 It is the Riders responsibility to make sure they respect line and position during the start procedure.

 The start will be given by a boat or Rescue Marshall by flag signal.

-Once started, all riders must maintain their lane until the 1st hole shot.
+Once started, all riders must maintain their lane until the hole shot buoy.